 - St. Pat’s – Start at James River Church Church.
 Optional 45 mile from Dan Kinney Park on Blackman just north of Battlefield down to JRC.

 - Chili – Start at First Christian Church in Republic MO.
-New routes this year: 16 or 34 or 50 mile.
+16 or 34 or 50 mile routes.
 Chili at ride finish!

-- Queen City Century – Start at Springfield Brew Co.
+- Queen City Century – Start varies.
 See QCC website for route maps and online registration.
 Individual route GPX files and cue sheets are available there as well.

 - Monday Night (PDF, GPX) – Start at Hickory Hills Middle School on Division (YY) east of Hwy 65